Antot-12/Spekulus/documentation.md

 ### Entity Relationships (ER Summary)

 - **One-to-Many**: A `languages` record can be associated with many records in other tables (e.g., one 'en' language has many `faqItems`, `roadmapEvents`, etc.).
-- **One-to-One**: Some tables like `heroSections`, `actionSections`, and `partnerSections` have a unique constraint on the `lang` key, creating a one-to-one relationship between a language and that section's content.
+- **One-to-One**: Some tables like `heroSections`, `actionSections`, and `newsletterSections` have a unique constraint on the `lang` key, creating a one-to-one relationship between a language and that section's content.
 - **One-to-Many (Files)**: A `files` record can be referenced by many other records across different tables (`heroSections`, `creators`, etc.), but each content item (like a single creator profile) can only have one primary `imageId`.
 - **Composite Keys**: The `creators` table uses a unique constraint on `(slug, lang)` to ensure that a creator's profile URL is unique for each language.